Training-Free Sketch-Guided Diffusion with Latent Optimization: Experiments

-In the sketch-to-image generation task context, PnP fails to deviate from the guidance image adequately and exhibits noticeable visual artifacts in the result images.
-This limitation arises from PnP's reliance on injecting spatial features and self-attention substitution obtained from the source image.
-As injected spatial features contain semantic information from the guidance image, preserving this information impedes the transformation into a photo-realistic image.
-P2P also shows limited generation ability on sketch-to-image translation tasks as some generated images lacked fidelity, showing discrepancies in object layout and positioning compared to the input sketch.
-As a method requiring training, T2I-Adapter demonstrates effectiveness only when the reference image closely resembles the distribution of its training samples.
-However, it exhibits unstable performance when confronted with reference images of unseen style.
-Unlike these methods, our training-free approach effectively extracts significant features from the reference image and reconstructs them in the generated image with a realistic style.
+In the sketch-to-image generation task, PnP struggles to deviate sufficiently from the guidance image, often producing results with noticeable visual artifacts.
+This limitation stems from its reliance on spatial feature injection and self-attention substitution derived from the source image.
+Because the injected spatial features preserve semantic information from the guidance image, they hinder the transformation into a truly photo-realistic image.
+P2P also demonstrates limited generative capability in sketch-to-image translation, as discrepancies between the object layout in the input sketch and the random initial noise hinder its performance.
+T2I-Adapter demonstrates effectiveness only when the reference image closely matches the distribution of its training data.
+Its performance becomes unstable when dealing with reference images in unseen styles.
+Compared to the lightweight T2I-Adapter, ControlNet achieves higher realism.
+However, it still faces a trade-off between maintaining photorealism and accurately preserving the object structure defined in the sketch.
+In contrast, our training-free approach effectively extracts meaningful features from the reference image and faithfully reconstructs them in a realistic style within the generated image.
+Despite not requiring training, our results are comparable to those of the training-based methods, demonstrating its potential as a efficient and flexible alternative.